Brian-MacCurtin/Data-Analyst-Practice/README.md

 # Project Motivation
-This project was designed to teach me the basics of setting up a database, using SQL queries to accsess it, and how to format the results from those queries.
+This project was designed to teach me the basics of setting up a database, using SQL queries to access it, and how to format the results from those queries.

-I learned how to manipulate datasets to return the results I wanted and I also learned how to join together multiple datasets to display different information across  different data sets.
+I learned how to manipulate datasets to return the results I wanted.
+I utalized subqueries and common table expressions (CTEs) to organize mt queries.
+I also learned how to join together multiple datasets to display different information across different the datasets.

 # Project Overview
 This project takes a deeper look at job postings for data analyst roles across the globe in 2023.
-Using four different datasets that contain information about the job postings, the project focused on trying to find the best jobs in the data analyst world and also the trends of what is required for different jobs.
-This includes looking at **highest-paying** skills and the **most in demand** skills.
+Using four different datasets that contain information about the job postings, the project focused on trying to find certain trends for jobs that I'm interested in.

+Athough there were many different job titles in this dataset, I focused solely on positions that fell under the category of data analyst.
+I also mainly cared about the salary of the job and what skills where required for the job.

 ## Research Questions